The Persistence: Development

 The game was developed by UK-based developer Firesprite.
 The studio was inspired by sci-fi classics including Alien, as well as games such as Dead Space and System Shock.
 Stories of Your Life and Others, a collection of short stories by American writer Ted Chiang, was also a major source of inspiration.
 Development of the game first started in early 2015.
 The studio used their experience developing The Playroom and The Playroom VR to understand how social play and interaction worked when they were developing the companion app.
 Firesprite chose Unreal Engine 4 as the game's engine because it allowed the team to prototype and experiment with different gameplay mechanics quickly.

 Firesprite officially announced the game in March 2017.
 It was initially released for virtual reality headset PlayStation VR exclusively on July 24, 2018.
-A modified version of the game, which allows players to play the game without using any VR headset, was released on May 21, 2022 for PC, PS4, Xbox One and Nintendo Switch.
-The Persistence Enhanced was released for PC, PlayStation 5 and Xbox Series X and Series S on June 4, 2021.
+A modified version of the game, which allows players to play the game without using any VR headset, was released on 21 May 2020 for PC, PS4, Xbox One and Nintendo Switch.
+The Persistence Enhanced was released for PC, PlayStation 5 and Xbox Series X and Series S on 4 June 2021.
 Players who owned the game on PS4, Xbox One or PC will be able to upgrade their game at no additional cost.

 Reception

-According to review aggregator Metacritic, the PC version of the game received generally positive reviews based on 4 reviews, while the PlayStation 5 version received "mixed or average" reviews based on 5 reviews.
+According to review aggregator website Metacritic, the PC version of the game received generally positive reviews based on 4 reviews, while the PlayStation 5 version received "mixed or average" reviews based on 5 reviews.
 Ian Higton, reviewing the PSVR version, described the game as "an ideal purchase for VR horror fans", and remarked that the game, with its roguelike elements, "offers way more in terms of gameplay" when compared with other VR titles in the market.
 Sammy Barker from Push Square, reviewing the PS5 version of the game, also liked the roguelike elements and the game's sense of progression, though noted that some of the systems "feel odd outside of VR".